 The retractable dog lead

-Retractable leads are no good for teaching the dog loose lead walking
+Retractable leads are not good for teaching the dog loose lead walking

-Due to the way that A retractable lead works mean that the lead is always under some tension.
-As a result, the dog gets confused when learning that it shouldn’t pull on the lead.
+Because the retractable lead works, it is always under some tension.
+As a result, the dog becomes confused when it learns that it shouldn’t pull on the lead.

-Retractable dog leads are dangerous when not used right
+Retractable dog leads are dangerous when not used properly

 Because retractable leads are essentially easy to use, people become lazy.
 This often results in people not paying. attention as to what their dog is up to and what is going on around them

-I have also been sent flying when the dog wrapped the lead around my legs and took me out due to the dog owners being on the phone and not paying attention (I know this could happen with an ordinary lead but not as easy)
+I have also been sent flying when the dog wrapped the lead around my legs and took me out due to the dog owner’s being on the phone and not paying attention (I know this could happen with an ordinary lead, but not as easily)

 They have very bulky handles, so they are easy to drop

-However, I do see how they can be an advantage in strange places, but it is imperative to keep an eye on your dog, the led and the surroundings, and if you are uncertain, make sure the lock is on (although it can fail), and they have a short lead.
+However, I do see how they can be an advantage in strange places.
+It is imperative to keep an eye on your dog, the lead, and the surroundings, and if you are uncertain, make sure the lock is on (though it can fail) and that they are wearing a short leash.

 Long training leads/line

-These, in essence, generally offer better control and will be recommended by a dog trainer.
-As the name suggests, it is a very long lead and makes the owners pay more attention as they have to manually let the lead out or bring the lead n shorter, which would be my preferred choice.
+These, in essence, offer better control and are recommended by a dog trainer.
+As the name suggests, it is a very long lead, and it makes the owners pay more attention, as they have to manually let the lead out or bring it in shorter, which would be my preferred choice.

-These types of lead take more skills and require more engagement with your dog to use.
+These types of leads require more skill and more engagement with your dog to use.
 But that is an advantage when you are out on a dog walk.

-As your dog gets better at recalling and behaving, you can let the lead trail on the floor, giving him freedom.
+As your dog improves at recalling and behaving, you can let the lead trail on the floor, giving him more freedom.
 But you can still stand on the rope in an emergency.

-I would suggest when using a long line that you tie knows every foot or so to make it easier .to stand on the lead quickly.
+I would suggest that when using a long line, you tie knots every foot or so to make it easier to stand on the lead quickly.

 Of course, having a rope trailing around the floor can be a trip hazard.
 Care still needs to be taken.